Dr David Moyes

-Dr. Moyes is a lecturer in Host-Microbiome in the Centre for Host-Microbiome Interactions.
+Dr. Moyes is a Senior Lecturer in Host-Microbiome in the Centre for Host-Microbiome Interactions.

 Throughout his career, he has been involved in investigating host-microbe interactions and the role of both microbe and host innate immune responses in these interactions.